itisem/pbfish/README.md

 That said, if, for some reason, you absolutely require using these alternate JSON/URL encodings, I do believe that pbfish is the fastest option.
 For the most part, "absolutely require" usually means that you have to interact with Google Maps or other, similar GRPC-based API endpoints, although there may be other cases too!

 Note - as of now, the `bytes` datatype is unimplemented.
 I am working on it, and it should be available in the next update!

+## Licence

+`pbfish` is released under the [MIT licence](https://mit-license.org/).
+For more information, see the [LICENSE file](https://github.com/itisem/pbfish/blob/main/LICENSE) on Github.

+## Contributing

+You are more than welcome to open up an issue if you find a bug or a missing feature, or a pull request if you have a patch for something.
+The usual guidelines apply - don't make big changes without consulting me (@itisem) first, and treat everyone with kindness.